LINGUAE CELTICAE

 Volume 27: Siorrachd Pheairt, Aonghas & Sruighlea (Perthshire, Angus & Stirling)

 Only a century ago Gaelic was commonly spoken in a large portion of the counties of Perthshire and Stirlingshire in Central Scotland.
 Despite the dramatic decline in the 20th century the once dominant community language has not been altogether forgotten in these historic counties.
 Although still confined to a small band of enthusiasts and supported only by scattered teaching of Gaelic in local schools the language is rising considerably in the perception of the public.
-Compared with the old days Gaelic has still a long way to go but in the "Heart of Scotland" at least actions have started to redress the balance.
+Compared with the old days, Gaelic has still a long way to go but in the “Heart of Scotland” at least actions have started to redress the balance.
+In the region of Highland Perthshire there is at least some glimmer of hope – in the Stirling-governed former West Perthshire the traditional language has almost vanished.

-The second edition of this report can be downloaded here (566 KB) in pdf format.
+The third edition of this report can be downloaded here (1.481 KB) in pdf format.

 Around Loch Teimhil (Loch Tummel) Gàidhlig was commonly spoken until World War II